AFixt/inclusivista-docs/README.md

 Automatically loads more products as the user scrolls down.

 By Default Infinite Scroll is enabled.
-Some accessibility advocates tend to dislike infinie scroll.
-So, we've added the option to use a 'Load More' button instead, which will allow users to avoid infinite scroll and be in control of when to load more content on
+Some accessibility advocates tend to dislike infinite scroll, so we've added the option to use a 'Load More' button instead.
+This control will allow users to avoid infinite scroll and be in control of when to load more content on the page.

 Enable/ disable the 'Load More' button at: 'Theme Settings' -> 'Infinite Scroll' -> 'Enable Load More Button'